78salman6/System-Design-HLD-LLD/Ecommerce/hld.md

-# Amazon High Level Design
+# Ecommerce High Level Design

 I am listing down the functional and non functional requirements which I think is important.
 Feel free to extend this model as per your understanding and don't forget to give feedback to me - **78salmankashif6@gmail.com**